 Then a friend asked her to consider embryo adoption—a procedure in which eggs from an unknown donor are fertilized with an unknown sperm to make an embryo that is transferred to your uterus.
 At her age, the procedure would only be offered in Cyprus or India, where the IVF industry is not strictly regulated.

 Not only was it more liberal, IVF in India is also much lower priced, so it became the option of choice for Carolyn.

-She went to Dr. Rita Bakshi in New Delhi and spent around £4,500 for the IVF procedure.
+She went to a fertility expert in New Delhi and spent around £4,500 for the IVF procedure.